nicklaw5/helix/README.md

 # helix

 A Twitch Helix API client written in Go.
+If you are looking for a client for Twitch's Kraken API, see [kraken](https://github.com/nicklaw5/kraken).

+## Package Status

+This project is a work in progress.
+Below is a list of currently supported endpoints.
+Happy for others to contribute.

 ## Supported Endpoints